chevah/geck/content/python.rst

         alabala,
         ]

-* 2 line code exception.
-If the parentheses expression fits on one line:
+* Two-line coding exception: If the parentheses expression does not fit on one line:

 .. sourcecode:: python

     self.logger.log(
         factory.number(), factory.getUniqueString())

-* Conditional exception.
-When indenting parentheses for conditional expressions add one extra indent to separate the condition expression from the conditional block.
+* Conditional exceptions.
+When indenting parentheses for conditional expressions add one extra indent to separate the conditional expression from the conditional block.

 .. sourcecode:: python